-We will continue to bring forward our concerns regarding the water supply industry within our state and present ideas for improvement and/or modification as appropriate.
+The Kent County Water Authority will continue to bring forward concerns regarding water supply within our state and present ideas for improvement and/or modification as appropriate.
 We urge all customers to consider the same by contacting their senator or representative to voice your concerns regarding the future of water supply in Rhode Island.
-An abundant reliable supply is crucial to our growth and well-being.
+Reliable and redundant supply is crucial to our future growth and well-being.
 What other resource is available should the Scituate supply source become compromised or reaches its maximum output capacity or safe yield?
 A second major reservoir source of supply is critically necessary to provide for redundant supply should a malevolent act or major catastrophe occur to the Scituate Reservoir system or its treatment plant.